bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 ================================================================================

 For the selected dataset, the data table module provides a descriptive statistical analysis at a gene level with visualizations.
+It has four sections which are described below.

 Plots
 --------------------------------------------------------------------------------
-For a gene specified by the user, the `Plot` section displays figures related to the expression level of the gene, correlation with other genes, and average expression ranking within the dataset (\textbf{Supp.
+For a gene specified by the user, the plots section displays figures related to the expression level of the gene, correlation with other genes, and average expression ranking within the dataset (\textbf{Supp.
 Fig. 5}).
 It also correlates the gene with other gene